-WF-Aid is supporting the Lady Zaynab Helping Hands appeal for Syria.
+WF-Aid has launched the Lady Zaynab Helping Hands appeal for Syria.

-A group of medical professionals and humanitarian volunteers from Lady Zaynab Helping Hands will leave the UK on Friday 20th October 2017, where they will travel to the Sayeda Zainab (AS) area in Syria to set-up walk-in health clinics for those who have been deprived of medical attention.
+A group of medical professionals and humanitarian volunteers will form a delegation, as part of Lady Zaynab Helping Hands Syria Appeal, who, will leave the UK on Friday 20th October 2017, where they will travel to the Sayeda Zainab (AS) area in Syria to set-up walk-in health clinics for those who have been deprived of medical attention.

 The volunteer group will also visit displaced families to find out more about both their short-term and long-term needs, and then get directly involved with the distribution of school supplies and clothes to orphans.